Written on: 14 July 2022

 Written by: Frances Hardcastle

 Share this post:

-All of our vacancies have the wage listed as part of the job description.
+For 2022, the minimum wage for an apprentice is £4.81 per hour, and it’s worth noting that many apprenticeships you may see advertised nationally will offer this wage.
 To work out whether this is a viable option, you may want to consider whether this could cover any financial responsibilities that you have before applying.

 As part of your application for a Baltic apprenticeship, you will need to submit your CV and a cover letter.

 This is a way for you to showcase your skills, experiences, and qualities to potential employers, so take the time to customise your CV to the apprenticeship role you’re interested in.
 Even you don’t have much work experience, your relevant interests, hobbies, independent learning, and achievements can all count!